-We aim to understand how the physical properties of lipid and lipid mixtures influence cellular functions that occur at the plasma membrane.
 Lipid bilayer membranes containing cholesterol can support two coexisting liquid phases, called liquid-ordered and liquid-disordered.
-There is evidence that the presence of this phase transition impacts the organization and function of plasma membrane proteins because the cell plasma membrane is poised in the vicinity of a miscibility critical point.
-We are currently exploring the physical basis of functional lateral heterogeneity in living cell membranes using a variety of experimental and theoretical approaches, including super-resolution fluorescence localization microscopy, fluorescence imaging of fluctuations in isolated plasma membrane vesicles, and Monte Carlo modeling of basic signaling processes.
+There is evidence that the presence of this phase transition impacts the organization and function of plasma membrane proteins.
+We are currently exploring the physical basis and functional consequences of lateral heterogeneity in living cell membranes using a variety of experimental and theoretical approaches, including super-resolution fluorescence localization microscopy and Monte Carlo modeling of basic signaling processes.

-Recognition of antigen by the B cell receptor (BCR) is crucial to the adaptive immune response and, ultimately, defending the body from foreign pathogens.
-B cell receptors bind to pathogens and other material in the blood and lymph and subsequently send chemical signals informing the rest of the cell.
-A complex network of proteins regulates BCR signaling.
-We explore the spatial organization of these proteins in the plasma membrane using two color super-resolution microscopy.
+Recognition of antigen by the B cell receptor is crucial to the adaptive immune response and, ultimately, defending the body from foreign pathogens.
+B cell receptors become activated when clustered by pathogens or artificial crosslinkers and initiate a cellular-level response.
+Initial B cell receptor activation is regulated by a large number of proteins at the cell surface.
+We explore the spatial organization proteins in the plasma membrane using multi-color super-resolution microscopy.

 Ion channels are proteins that regulate the flow of specific ions across membranes.
 These membrane proteins sense and transmit information in neurons and are often sensitive to hydrophobic small molecules that also alter the size and stability of membrane domains.
 We are investigating if and how membrane domains couple to certain ion channels in model and neuronal systems.